 This post summarizes the published criminal opinions from the North Carolina Court of Appeals released on September 6, 2022.
 This summary will be added to Smith’s Criminal Case Compendium, a free and searchable database of case summaries from 2008 to the present.
-The summary of State v.
-Teague was authored by Phil Dixon.

 Trial court had continued jurisdiction over SBM order and statutory authority to impose SBM for unsupervised recidivist convicted of an offense involving the physical, mental, or sexual abuse of a minor.